sametdogan666/JavaBootcamp/README.md

 --- Lesson 5 ---

+This project's code sources here : https://github.com/sametdoqann/JavaBootcamp/tree/7af391a11d968c1a995abebda4423bf09f9c63fe

+Files added to this course : (nLayeredDemo - lesson5HomeWork1)

+Today, the basics of layered architecture were explained and how external services should be added to the project were shown.

+--- Lesson 6 ---

-This project's code sources here : https://github.com/sametdoqann/JavaBootcamp/tree/b24d73302bad6ef972cc0fba23295bc926940d93
+This project's code sources here : https://github.com/sametdoqann/JavaBootcamp/tree/7af391a11d968c1a995abebda4423bf09f9c63fe

-Files added to this course : (nLayeredDemo)
+Files added to this course : (nLayeredDemo - lesson5HomeWork1)

 Today, the basics of layered architecture were explained and how external services should be added to the project were shown.